Our Story

 Our Founder

 Morph Bags was founded by Chris Oestereich, a circular economy consultant, writer, and lecturer based in St. Louis.
 Chris works at the intersection of sustainability, systems thinking, and social enterprise.
 He does so through his consulting firm, Linear to Circular, as well as CircularSTL, the St. Louis circular economy coalition he co-chairs.
 He also leads the Wicked Problems Collaborative, the independent press he launched to address humanity’s biggest challenges.
-Chris has also taught courses on systems thinking, social innovation, advocacy, and social enterprise at Thammasat University’s School of Global Studies in Bangkok for the past decade, and he’s always open to possibilities for related guest lectures and talks.
-Learn more at chrisoestereich.com.
+Chris has also taught courses on systems thinking, social innovation, advocacy, and social enterprise at Thammasat University’s School of Global Studies in Bangkok for the past decade and continues to take part as a guest lecturer.
+He welcomes invitations for guest lectures, talks, and workshop facilitation.

 Let’s Build The New Thing